phillipSloan/ForestFires/README.md

 # Forest-Fires
-First graded assignment for COMSM1201 - Programming in C - Final Grade 72%
+First graded assignment for COMSM1201 - Programming in C

 Creates a simple simulation of a Forest Fire in terminal.
 Assessing knowledge of 2D Arrays.